Optional

 Note: In the above example,

-is an existing route that will be
+/other-callback is an existing route that will be

-called by any other OAuth provider with a code
+called by any other OAuth provider with a

-in case when something went wrong) and
+something went wrong) and state.

-, the SDK will use a cookie when storing
+If true, the SDK will use a cookie when storing

 information about the auth transaction while the user is going